AEM7130/class-repo/README.md

 ## Readings

-Some theory on dynamics will draw from Karp and Traeger (2013).
+Judd (1998) and Miranda and Fackler (2002) take a more detailed look at the fundamental numerical methods in economics.
 Nocedal and Wright (2006) is highly useful as a detailed reference for optimization.
-Judd (1998) and Miranda and Fackler (2002) take a more detailed look at the fundamental numerical methods in economics.
-Judd (1998), Miranda and Fackler (2002), and Nocedal and Wright (2006) are available as eBooks in the library and Karp and Traeger (2013) will be available on Canvas or from the authors' websites.
+Judd (1998), Miranda and Fackler (2002), and Nocedal and Wright (2006) are available as eBooks in the library.
 Please look at
 [Learning Julia](https://julialang.org/learning/) or go over the first few [QuantEcon Julia lectures](https://quantecon.org) for a brief introduction to coding in Julia.
 The remainder of the required readings will be from journal articles or excerpts from texts which will be accessible online and posted on GitHub a week before class.

 Judd, Kenneth L. (1998) Numerical Methods in Economics, Cambridge, MA: MIT Press.

-Karp, Larry and Christian Traeger (2013) Dynamic Methods in Environmental and Resource Economics.

 Miranda, Mario J. and Paul L. Fackler (2002) Applied Computational Economics and Finance, Cambridge, MA: MIT Press.